Privacy Policy

 8.1 Privacy dashboard

-Data export is available from the Data Export tab.
-Exports are currently provided as a ZIP archive of machine-readable JSON files, covering account data, per-channel message history, payment history, and security data, along with profile assets where applicable.
-Message attachments are not bundled into the standard export; the export includes CDN URLs for downloading them while they remain available.
+Data export.
+Available from the Data Export tab as a ZIP archive of machine-readable JSON files, covering account data, per-channel message history, payment history, and security data, along with any profile assets.
+Message attachments are not bundled; the export includes CDN URLs for downloading them while they remain available.
 Messages in Communities or channels in a deletion grace period are excluded.
 Current details are in the help article on exporting your account data.

-Attachments can be downloaded using the URLs in your export, which is useful for keeping copies before you delete messages or before they expire.
+Attachment downloads.
+Use the URLs in your export to keep copies before you delete messages or before attachments expire.

-Bulk deletion of all your messages is available from the Data Deletion tab in the Privacy Dashboard.
-Messages in Communities or channels in a grace period are skipped.
-The operation runs in the background and can take some time for large accounts.
+Message deletion.
+Individual messages can be deleted in-app; deleting a message also deletes its attachments.
+Bulk deletion of all your messages is available from the Data Deletion tab.
+It runs in the background, can take some time for large accounts, and skips messages in Communities or channels in a grace period.
 See the article about requesting data deletion.

-Account deletion can be scheduled from settings.
-It proceeds after a grace period, unless you sign back in to cancel.
+Account deletion.
+Can be scheduled from settings and proceeds after a grace period, unless you sign back in to cancel.
 The guide to deleting or disabling an account has the full details.

 8.2 Requests by email